 Each semester, students in Professor Drew Hess' Strategy Capstone class compete in the MikesBikes online business simulation.
 This six-week, team-based simulation offers students the opportunity to compete against each other in a format that simulates the cross-functional and interdisciplinary nature of business.

-On May 5-6, 2016, Washington and Lee University will host its first Real Estate Symposium in Washington, D.C.
-The symposium is open to alumni working in the real estate industry and will feature keynote addresses, panel discussions and networking sessions.
+On May 5-6, 2016, Washington and Lee University will host its first Real Estate Forum in Washington, D.C.
+The forum is open to alumni working in the real estate industry and will feature networking sessions, panel discussions and a luncheon keynote address.

 The Williams Schools hosts an annual summit on Social Entrepreneurship.
 Started in 2014 by Professor Drew Hess, the summit is devoted to fostering student-led social entrepreneurship.
 In addition to a keynote address, student teams pitch socially conscious startup ideas to judges, who award prizes based on style and content.